Activities: Administration and support, Engineering, Office-based, Other specialist roles, Outdoors, Regularly

 The Trust looks after a variety of structures (assets) including culverts, bridges, locks and many more.
 To predict the long-term condition of our infrastructure, we are calling for dedicated Asset Management Research Assistants to collect information and help complete our shiny, new Asset Condition Health Index.

 You will be working alongside engineering specialists, collecting data on-site and interpreting and collating information from inspection reports using our asset archive, MS Excel and GIS (mapping software).
 This information will be used to complete the new asset models.
 There will also be opportunities to go on regular site inspections with our engineers to gain an holistic understanding of our asset management procedures.
+Please be aware, we are looking for volunteers who are able to give 2 days per week.

 This is a unique opportunity to enhance your career prospects within civil engineering, develop your software skills and make an important contribution to our understanding of Trust assets.
 You will develop an understanding of asset management and cutting-edge asset strategy approaches across a range of built structures.
 We are eager to tailor this opportunity to each volunteer’s individual interests within the varied field of civil engineering.